Driving Test Tips

 The car parked too close to the junction prevent the driver of the yellow car from a clear view.

-As seen in the image to the right, the yellow vehicle is attempting to turn right out of the junction.
+As seen in the image above, the yellow vehicle is attempting to turn right out of the junction.
 The green car is obscured from the yellow cars view by the two vehicles that are parked too close to the junction.
 The red shaded area illustrates the drivers view of the road, by which time they are some distance into the road.

 Other instances where it can prove dangerous to park close to a junction are for pedestrians crossing the road.
 Junctions are typically crossing areas for pedestrians.
 Children, wheelchair users and the elderly are particularly vulnerable when attempting to cross due to vehicles being obscured that may be turning into the junction.
 You must also consider unhindered access for the emergency services.